Each of the boxes in Figure 13.1 represents a different grouping of code.

 For optimisation the code can include function evaluations, calculation of gradients, and calculation of Hessians.

-These functions are located in the directory maths_fns/.
+These functions are located in the target_functions/ directory.

-- The program state stored in the relax data store singleton object.
+- The program state is stored in the relax data store singleton object.

-This class contains all the program data and is accessed by the generic and specific code.
+This class contains all the program data and is accessed solely by the pipe control and specific analysis code.